hypergol/hypergol/docs/source/tutorial.rst

 .. currentmodule:: hypergol

 This guide can help you start working with ``hypergol``.
-This tutorial assumes you use ``githubcom`` for source control but using other sites must be straightforward as well.
+This tutorial assumes you use ``github`` for source control but using other sites must be straightforward as well.
+Further examples for CLI usage can be found in the ``run_project_tests.sh`` script.

 Creating a project
 ------------------